 29.6 Communications

-(a) EIM Entity.
-The EIM Entity , shall meet the technical and communication requirements specified in the Business Practice Manual for the Energy Imbalance Market, which shall be based on the Inter-Control Center Communication Protocol and Reliability Standards.
+(a) EIM Entity and EIM Sub-Entity.
+The EIM Entity or EIM Sub-Entity, as applicable, shall meet the technical and communication requirements specified in the Business Practice Manual for the Energy Imbalance Market, which shall be based on the Inter-Control Center Communication Protocol and Reliability Standards.

 (b) EIM Communications and OASIS.
 Section 6 shall govern communications and information availability regarding the participation of EIM Market Participants in the Real-Time Market except that –